automatika-robotics/sugarcoat/docs/advanced/use.md

-# Creating your ROS2 package using ROS Sugar
+# Creating your ROS2 package using Sugarcoat

-:::{tip} To see detailed examples on packages created using ROS Sugar, check out [Kompass](https://automatika-robotics.github.io/kompass/) and [ROS Agents](https://automatika-robotics.github.io/ros-agents/)
+:::{tip} To see detailed examples on packages created using Sugarcoat, check out [Kompass](https://automatika-robotics.github.io/kompass/) and [ROS Agents](https://automatika-robotics.github.io/ros-agents/)
 :::

-:::{note} Before building your own package based on ROS Sugar, you can check out all the basic design concepts [here](../design/concepts_overview.md)
+:::{note} Before building your own package based on Sugarcoat, you can check out all the basic design concepts [here](../design/concepts_overview.md)
 :::

 1- Start by creating a standard ROS2 python package. (see instruction [here](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html))